salimkarbm/salimkarbm/README.md

 ### Hi there 👋🏼.

-**I am Salim, a Backend Engineer who believes that for every complex problem there is an answer that is either clear, simple or wrong.
+**I'm Salim.
+A Backend Engineer who believes that; for every complex problem, there is an answer that is either clear, simple, or wrong.
 I take pride in finding out.**

-> *If you are already here, do take a glipmse of repositories on my Github.*
+> *If you are already here, do take a glimpse of the repositories on my Github.*

 ## Lets Connect: